Dog shock collars oppose two very extreme camps: one constantly praises these training devices while others, never stop condemning them.

 What causes the abusive scenarios with these collars is the person having the remote in hands: if you gained 5kg, don’t blame the spoon, blame yourself.
 Here too, dog handlers need to learn how to use them and the best way is to start with the lowest stimulation level and slowly increase…

-To sum this up, these are simple tools to eradicate undesired behaviours but dog shock collars should be used and handled with care and attention:
+To sum this up, these are simple tools to eradicate undesired behaviors but dog shock collars should be used and handled with care and attention:

 - never use one with a scared, fearful or aggressive dog